xBlade58/smart-meter-platform-page/README.md

 # Smart Meter Platform

-The vision is to create an open platform to make data from smart meters private and publicly available.
+The vision is to create an open platform to make data from smart meters private and publicly available

 ## SMART Goal